happybono/SonataSmooth/README.md

 ## Execution Instructions
 1. **Launch the Application** : Run the compiled `.exe` file or start the project from Visual Studio.
 2. **Input Data** : Enter numeric values manually, paste from clipboard, or drag-and-drop text / HTML.
-3. **Select Filter** : Choose a smoothing algorithm and configure kernel width and polynomial order.
+3. **Select Filter** : Choose a smoothing algorithm and configure kernel radius and polynomial order.
 4. **Calibrate** : Click the 'Calibrate' button to apply the selected filter.
 5. **Review Results** : View the smoothed output in the second listbox.
 6. **Export** : Click Export to save results as `.CSV` or `Excel (.xlsx)`, with optional chart visualization.